Difficulty: Medium, Asked-In: Amazon, Microsoft, Yahoo, Zoho, Visa

 Output: 0

-Explanation: The weight of each item exceeds the maximum capacity of the knapsack, and we cannot select any items.
-So, the maximum possible profit is 0.
+Explanation: The weight of each item exceeds the maximum capacity of the knapsack, so we cannot select any items.
+The maximum possible profit is 0.

-The most basic solution would be to consider all possible subsets of items and calculate the weight and total profit for each subset.
-Here, we only choose the subsets whose total weight is smaller than the knapsack capacity C, and among these subsets, we identify the subset with the maximum profit.
+One basic solution will be to generate all possible subsets of items and calculate the combined weight of each subset.
+If the weight of the subset is greater than the knapsack capacity C, we ignore that subset.
+Otherwise, we calculate the profit associated with that subset and update the maximum profit.
+In other words: we only choose the subsets with a weight smaller than the knapsack capacity C. Among these subsets, we identify the subset with the maximum profit.

 The critical question is: How can we generate all subsets of items?
 Here is an idea!
-There are two choices for every item: either the item is included in the knapsack or the item is excluded from the knapsack.
+There are two choices for every item: Either item is included in the knapsack or item is excluded from the knapsack.
+Let's move forward to discuss these two scenarios separately.
 Suppose we use the function knapsack(P[], W[], n, C) to find the maximum profit for n items.

-If the weight of the nth item (W[n - 1]) is less than or equal to the capacity C, we can include it in the knapsack.
-If we include the nth item, we will acquire a profit of P[n - 1], and the remaining capacity of the knapsack will be C - W[n - 1].
+If the weight of the nth item (W[n - 1]) is less than or equal to the knapsack capacity C, we can include nth item in the knapsack.
+If we include the nth item, we will acquire P[n - 1] profit, and the remaining knapsack capacity will be C - W[n - 1].

-Now, the problem will be reduced to a smaller version of the knapsack problem: Maximizing the profit from the remaining n - 1 items with a capacity of C - W[n - 1].
+Now problem gets reduced to a smaller version of the knapsack problem: Maximizing the profit from the remaining n - 1 items with capacity C - W[n - 1].
 So, we call the same function recursively with new input parameters, i.e., knapsack(P[], W[], n - 1, C - W[n - 1]).

 If (C >= W[n-1])